-Overproduction, overstocking, inadequate working conditions for employees, and severe pollution have all been associated with the fashion industry.
-The root of the problem is that manufacturing is still based on the outdated inventory model.
+Overproduction, overstocking, inadequate working conditions for employees, and severe pollution are just a few of the terrible practices often associated with the fashion industry.
+The root of these problems is that manufacturing is still based on the outdated inventory model.
 In this era of technology and on-demand, the fashion industry still uses the conventional production and supply chain model for the most part.
+It’s time for a change.

 On-Demand manufacturing is a production method in which products are produced only as required.
 This is also known as made-to-order in the fashion industry.
 In this case, brands will wait until their customers have placed direct orders for the product before sending the required quantities to their suppliers.
 This generally entails paying for the item in advance.
 Since the product has not yet been manufactured by the manufacturer at the time of order, this often results in longer wait times for customers.

 The on-demand model differs significantly from conventional wholesale production, which is based on bulk orders of goods that designers hope consumers will purchase, which are typically seasonal.
-One issue with this method of production is that it often results in a significant amount of dead stock and product waste.
-It's likely that wholesale demand would suffer as a result of pressured production lines to meet seasonal quotas.
+One issue with the traditional method of production is that it often results in a significant amount of dead stock and product waste.
+The last thing a company needs is products customers don’t want to buy, and on-demand production is fantastic in this respect.

 On-demand production eliminates the need for goods to be processed as consumers wait for them to be ordered.
 As a result, everything is made in response to customer demand.
 From a production standpoint, this allows for more flexibility for orders to be fulfilled because they are not seasonal.
 This may imply that goods can be manufactured to exact specifications or to a higher standard of quality.